leap-stc/leap-stc.github.io/docs/data/data_tools.md

 ### Usage

-Rclone is available in LEAP-Pangeo Images but can be installed locally by typing in the Terminal:
+Rclone is available in LEAP-Pangeo Images but also can be installed locally by typing in the Terminal:

 ```bash
 mamba install rclone -y